NikkiShaker/CST8915-A2/README.md

               - kubectl apply -f store-front-service.yaml
               - kubectl apply -f store-admin-service.yaml

-12. Verify Services
+8. Verify Services
        - kubectl get services
 Access the application via the EXTERNAL-IP for store-front and store-admin.

-13. Test the Application
+9. Test the Application
        - Open the external IP for store-front in a browser to test customer functionality.
        - Open the external IP for store-admin to manage inventory and orders.
-14. Debug Issues (If Needed)
+10. Debug Issues (If Needed)
        - Check logs:
               - kubectl logs <pod-name>
        - Describe pods:
               - kubectl describe pod <pod-name>

+   - ### Here is the GitHub Repository links to each microservice

        | **Service**         | **Repository Link**                       |
        |---------------------|-------------------------------------------|
        | Store-Front         | `https://github.com/NikkiShaker/store-front-A2`                           |